198th Airlift Squadron: Airlift Mission

 In 1998, the Department of the Air Force issued the official order designating the 156th Fighter Wing as 156th Airlift Wing.
-The 156th was transferred to Air Mobility Command, being re-designated as the 156th Airlift Wing.
+The 156th's gaining command on mobiliztion became Air Mobility Command.

-Beginning in June 1999, the major mission for the Wing became support of Operation Coronet Oak, which was transferred from Howard AFB, Panama when the base was closed as part of the turnover of the Panama Canal.
+Beginning in June 1999, the major mission for the wing became support of Operation Coronet Oak, which was transferred from Howard Air Force Base, Panama when the base was closed as part of the turnover of the Panama Canal.

 The mission also includes any other kind of contingency and logistics support.
 Aircrews provide theater mobility, embassy support and airdrops.
 They also fly people, food and mail.

-Airlift Mission Divestiture

-The 198th Airlift Squadron was officially divested on 31 December 2019.
-The 156th Airlift Wing newly assigned mission will be to support Contingency Response (CRG) and to add a Combat Communications Squadron to its current Operations Group.
-The other groups within the wing structure remained the same.
-An official ceremony to inactivate the squadron will follow.
+The 198th Airlift Squadron was 8inactivated on 31 December 2019.